insightfinder/InsightAgent/collectd/README.md

-## Use this script to deploy cgroup Agent on multiple Hosts
+## Use this script to deploy collectd Agent on multiple Hosts

 ### Prerequisites: